charliedevelopment/craft3-section-field/README.md

 ### Editing a Section Field

 The form controls for a section field are generated according to that individual field's configuration.
+A field is configured with a whitelist of allowed sections to use, and sections available on an entry are a combination of the whitelist and the sections the current user is allowed to edit.

 * If only one selection is allowed, the field is a set of radio buttons.
 If the field is not required, an additional "None" option is provided, and will be selected by default.